Jump to topic

 In more rare cases, eye twitching is caused by a serious medical issue, such as:

-For most people, blepharospasm or eye twitching is not a serious issue.
+For most people, eye twitching is not a serious issue.
 However, you should seek medical attention if any of the following occurs:

-For most people, eyelid muscle spasms are a temporary occurrence and aren’t one of the side effects of anything serious.
-However, eye twitching can be a symptom of a neurological condition or a virus.
-Twitching can also be a sign of a condition like Bell’s Palsy.
+For most people, eyelid muscle spasms are a temporary occurrence and aren’t a side effect of anything serious.
+However, eye twitching can be a symptom of a neurological condition, nerve disorder, or a virus.

-If an eyelid twitch is a concern or the twitching doesn’t resolve itself in a couple of weeks, it’s best to schedule an appointment for a medical exam.
+If an eyelid twitch is a concern or the twitching doesn’t resolve itself in a week, it’s best to schedule an appointment for a medical exam.

 Eye twitching can be a sign of a stroke.
-You should not panic and assume you are having a stroke if your eye twitches, but you should evaluate your medical condition for other concerns occurring simultaneously.
+You should not panic and assume you are having a stroke if your eye twitches.
+Instead, evaluate your medical condition for other concerns occurring simultaneously.

 Most often, eye twitching accompanied by other symptoms is an indicator of a transient ischemic attack (TIA), also known as a mini-stroke.

 TIA occurs when there is a temporary blockage of a blood vessel in the brain.
-In addition to eye drooping, symptoms of TIA include:
+Symptoms of TIA include:

 These symptoms almost always occur on only one side of the body.
 A TIA, though related to stroke, is different from a regular stroke because the blood clot that causes the TIA dissolves on its own, usually within a few minutes.